Antminer S17e Hash board Repair Guide [EN]

 File category: maintenance proposal

-Contents of this book: Mainly tells how to S17e Troubleshoot various faults on the computing board, and how to use the test fixture for accurate positioning.
+Contents of this book: Mainly tells how to S17e Troubleshoot various faults on the hash board, and how to use the test fixture for accurate positioning.

 ※ The copyright of this article belongs to Beijing Bitmain Technology Co., Ltd. Without the permission of the copyright owner, no unit or individual may reprint, extract or use this work in other ways.
 If you need to reprint or quote, please contact the official customer service of Bitmain.